jiangjyjy/Bioinformatics_Prompting_Survey/README.md

 # Biological Sequence with Language Model Prompting: A Survey

-> A summary of the survey paper investigating how prompt-based methodologies enable Large Language Models (LLMs) to tackle challenges in biological sequence analysis.
+> A summary of the survey paper investigating how prompt-based methodologies enable Language Models to tackle challenges in biological sequence analysis.
 The paper covers applications across DNA, RNA, proteins, and drug discovery.

 **Paper Link:** 🔗 [https://arxiv.org/abs/2503.04135](https://arxiv.org/abs/2503.04135)